LeoHope1/LeoHope1/README.md

 - 👋 Hi, I’m Leo
-- 👀 I’m interested in app development
+- 👀 I’m interested in marketing data analysis
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently using SQL, Python and PowerBI for my analysis
-- 💞️ I’m looking to learn JavaScript, HTML and CSS
+- 💞️ I’m looking to learn AWS
-- 📫 Message me from here to reach out, I strongly appreciate any tips for helping me out
+- 📫 Message me from here to reach out, I strongly appreciate any feedback to improve my code